 Best Management Practice (BMP) Lot Size/Type Drainage Area (ft2) # of Trees Other Conditions Eligible for Credit and Reimbur sement?
-Reimbursement Cap Condominium or Townhouse Single Family Home on 1⁄4 Acre or Less 500 2 Deciduous: minimum 2 inch caliper; Evergreen: minimum 6 feet tall.
-Tree Canopy Expansion Single Family Home on Greater Than 1⁄4 Acre 1000 8 Must provide water quality treatment benefit.
+Reimbursement Cap Condominium or Townhouse 250 2 Deciduous: minimum 2" caliper; Management Practice (BMP) Condominium or 250 2 Evergreen: minimum 6' tall. • Must provide Canopy Home on Greater Than 1000 8 water quality treatment benefit.
 Species must not be invasive.
-Appropriate species can be found in Appendix D. Yes 50% of the total cost not to exceed \$150 per tree; maximum of \$600 total
+Appropriate species can be found in Appendix D. Must be planted less than 75' from impervious being treated.
+Yes 50% of the total cost not to exceed \$150 per tree; maximum of \$600 total

 Let's say you live in a single family home on 0.15 acres (less than 1⁄4 acre).
-Stormwater runoff from your 500 square foot patio (drainage area) slopes toward 4 red maples, each 2 inches in caliper, which you recently planted.
-You found the trees using the Green Registry referenced in Appendix E. You spent \$450 on the trees; we would reimburse 50% of that, or \$225.
+Stormwater runoff from your 500 square foot patio (drainage area) slopes toward 4 red maples, each 2 inches in caliper, which you recently planted 25 feet away from the patio (less than 75').
+You found the trees using the Species List referenced in Appendix D. You spent \$450 on the trees; we would reimburse 50% of that, or \$225.